 How Much Does Purina Cat Food Cost?

-Their products range from ultra-cheap to premium, covering everything from grocery store kibble to veterinary products available by prescription only.
+Purina cat food products range from ultra-cheap to premium, covering everything from grocery store kibble to veterinary products available by prescription only.
 There’s a Purina food for every budget.

-Purina’s dry foods are cheaper than their wet foods.
+If you’re shopping for wet food, daily feeding costs range from about $1.22 per day for Friskies cat food to more than $4 per day for Purina Pro Plan wet food.
+Purina’s dry foods are cheaper than the wet foods.
 Kit & Kaboodle, for example, will cost about $0.09 per day.
 Purina Pro Plan Veterinary Diet DM costs about $0.71 per day.

-Overall, Is Purina A Good Choice?
+Overall, Is Purina Cat Food a Good Choice?

+Purina cat foods are affordable, easy to find in stores around the world, and cats usually love the way they taste.
+The downside of Purina products is that they tend to be carbohydrate-heavy and many recipes include processed grains, artificial additives, and animal by-products.
 If you choose to buy Purina food, opt for their wet foods, which have higher meat content, lower carbohydrates, and provide the hydration cats need.

 Note: The values in our nutrient charts are automatically calculated based on the guaranteed analysis and may not represent typical nutrient values.
 This may lead to discrepancies between the charts and the values mentioned in the body of the review.